 A new home in 2020

-In less than two years, an old Endicott Johnson Shoe Corp. factory at 48 Corliss Ave. in downtown Johnson City, N.Y., will be the new home for hundreds of Decker School of Nursing students when the school relocates to Binghamton University's Health Sciences Campus.
+In less than two years, an old Endicott Johnson Shoe Corp. factory at 48 Corliss Ave. in downtown Johnson City, N.Y., will be the new home for hundreds of Decker College of Nursing and Health Sciences students when the college relocates to Binghamton University's Health Sciences Campus.